-Medical facilities – where they do exist – are relatively rare in Cambodia and are not of reliable quality.
+Medical facilities – where they do exist – are relatively rare and basic in Cambodia and are not of reliable quality.
 If you need to carry any medical supplies with you then ensure you have them before you arrive and have enough for the length of your stay.
 If you need medical attention, then it is often better to get to Thailand, Malaysia or even Singapore if you can.

 Crime and Safety.

 With reasonable precautions for safety and security, Cambodia is a fairly safe country.
-Petty crime such as theft and bag snatching is a problem in the larger cities such as Phnom Penh, and you should take precautions against this and don’t advertise anything valuable, especially cash.
+Petty crime such as theft and bag snatching is a minor problem in the larger cities such as Phnom Penh, and you should take precautions against this and don’t advertise the fact you have anything valuable, especially cash.
 Corruption is rife within the police and the judiciary and bribes are normal, so don’t count on any assistance.
 Saying that however, most Cambodians see the benefits of Western tourism and this does filter through to officials too, so as with anywhere if you display a good level of common sense then you will generally be fine and safe.

-There are a large number of scams in Cambodia based around poverty and begging, one of the more popular being the ‘orphan scam’ (it is also known under a variety of similar names), which basically either involves you ‘donating’ to an artificially enforced poverty stricken orphanage (many of the children may not even be orphans), or buying materials for the same orphanage which are then ‘resold’ to the next group of tourists that come along.
+There are a large number of scams in Cambodia based around poverty and begging, one of the more popular being the ‘orphanage scam’ (it is also known under a variety of similar names), which basically either involves you volunteering at or ‘donating’ to an artificially enforced poverty stricken orphanage (many of the children may not even be orphans), or buying materials for the same orphanage which are then ‘resold’ to the next group of tourists that come along.
 Just don’t give them any money, no matter the hard sell or the puppy dog eyes.